-Waterbodies such as ponds are very good for local biodiversity and have the potential to support protected species such as Great Crested Newt for which records were returned within 1km of the survey area along with records of Common Frog, Common Toad (a SPI) and Smooth Newt.
+Waterbodies such as ponds are very good for local biodiversity and have the potential to support protected species such as Great Crested Newt and other amphibians such as Common Frog, Common Toad (a SPI) and Smooth Newt.

 Maintain the number and increase the biodiversity value of existing ponds.